Nuclear Workforce Planning in 2026

 The UK’s nuclear sector is moving into 2026 with clear momentum.

 By September 2025, UK civil nuclear employment had reached just under 100,000 roles, a record high.
 Growth is being driven by a wider mix of programmes than many people assume.
-It’s not only large-scale new builds; it’s also fleet operations, defuelling, decommissioning, supply chain activity, and emerging delivery models like Small Modular Reactors (SMRs) beginning to shape future nuclear workforce planning.
+It’s not only large-scale nuclear new build; it’s also fleet operations, defuelling, decommissioning, supply chain activity, and emerging delivery models like Small Modular Reactors (SMRs) beginning to shape future nuclear workforce planning.

 At the same time, government direction is becoming clearer.
 The UK’s long-term nuclear sector plan is increasingly defined through national roadmapping and policy signalling with an emphasis on sustained nuclear capability through to 2050.
 And that has implications for how workforce strategy is shaped in 2026.